SuriChen1028/TwoCapital/README.md

 - `pestsc` for PETSc + C implementation of coefficient matrix
 - `petsc4py` for PETSc and numpy sparse matrix
-- `eigen` for `SolveLinSys`
+- `eigen3` for `SolveLinSys`

-`./post-jump/post-jump-change.py` corresponds to section 1.2.1 in `write-up.pdf` with state variables log K, R, Y
+`post-jump-gamma.py` corresponds to section 1.2.1 in `write-up.pdf` with state variables log K, R, Y

-`./tech4D/HJB-4d.py` corresponds to section 2 Pre jump HJB in `write-up.pdf`
+`HJB-4d-logL.py` corresponds to section 2 Pre jump HJB in `write-up.pdf`

+## The Project for non-linear carbon and temperature dynamics are stored under `./nonlinearCarbon/` folder.